rusucosmin/cryptography/lab4/README.md

 Other approches precomputes all the primes in the interval [2, sqrt(n)], and the implementation would be faster so that you are not iterating to all numbers in the interval, but rather on only the number of divisors there.
 However, a precomputation is neccesary.

+##Pollard p algorithm
+The algorithm returns a non-obvious divisor of a number.
+It uses Floyd's idea of detecting cycles, also knonw as the rabbit & turtle problem.